Idna: Mamluk period

-Ottoman era
+Ottoman period

 Idna was incorporated into the Ottoman Empire in 1517 with all of Palestine.
 An Ottoman fiscal source from c.
-1525 - 28 mentions Idhna among the villages whose residents had scattered.

-By 1596 it appeared in the tax registers as being in the nahiya of Halil in the liwa of Quds.
+1525–1528 mentions Idna among the villages whose residents had scattered.
+By 1596 the village appeared in the tax registers as being in the nahiya (subdistrict) of Hebron in the liwa of Jerusalem.
 It had a population of 68 households, all Muslim.
-They paid a fixed tax rate of 33,3% on agricultural products, including wheat, barley, olives, vineyards, fruit trees, goats and/or beehives; a total of 19,000 akçe.
+They paid a fixed tax rate of 33.3% on agricultural products, including wheat, barley, olives, vineyards, fruit trees, goats and/or beehives; a total of 19,000 akçe.
 All of the revenue went to a waqf.

 Edward Robinson, who visited Idna in 1838, recorded that the town's two parts were led by a sheikh and the inhabitants of each part followed and backed their respective sheikh in internal quarrels.
 Adjacent to Idna are the ruins of the original village which is totally covered by cultivable fields.
 Tesserae (mosaic stones) were found on the site.
 Idna was further noted as a Muslim village located between the mountains and the plain of Gaza, but subject to the government of el-Khuhlil.

+According to historian Roy Marom,By the second half of the nineteenth century, in tandem with the Ottoman Land code reforms which allocated abandoned lands to inhabited villages, Idhna absorbed Bayt 'Alām, Bayt al-Bān, Tayyibat al-Ism, Umm al-Jamājim and other sites, covering 34 km2 of land.
+Idhna's residents held possession of the miri (state owned) lands [...] in common [...].
+Cultivation of each plot was rotated between Idhna's six main clans on a bi-annual basis.
+Because of the distance of the lands from Idhna, residents established seasonal quarters among Idhna's khirab (ruined/temporary sites). [....]
+Negev nomads from the Jubārāt, Ramādīn, and Wuhaydī tribes also frequented the area in times of drought.
 Victor Guérin visited Idna in June 1863 and described a village with almost 500 inhabitants, divided into two districts, each ruled by a sheikh.
 Many houses, especially a small Bordj, had substructures of stone, which, to all appearances, were dating back to antiquity.
 An Ottoman village list of about 1870 showed that Idna had 22 houses and a population of 108, though the population count included only men.

-According to Marom,By the second half of the nineteenth century, in tandem with the Ottoman Land code reforms which allocated abandoned lands to inhabited villages, Idhna absorbed Bayt ‘Alām, Bayt al-Bān, Tayyibat al-Ism, Umm al-Jamājim and other sites, covering 34 km2 of land.
-Idhna’s residents held possession of the miri (state owned) lands [...] in common [...].
-Cultivation of each plot was rotated between Idhna’s six main clans on a bi-annual basis.
-Because of the distance of the lands from Idhna, residents established seasonal quarters among Idhna’s khirab (ruined/temporary sites). [....]
-Negev nomads from the Jubārāt, Ramādīn, and Wuhaydī tribes also frequented the area in times of drought.
 In 1883 the PEF's Survey of Western Palestine (SWP) described Idna as "a small village on the south slope of a hill [ ] divided by a small depression into two."
-SWP further found that near the town were several large caves with niches for lamps or skulls.
+The SWP further found that near the town were several large caves with niches for lamps or skulls.